-The Convent is different from other schools, just walk around it and you will see for yourself.
+Loughborough Amherst is different from other schools, just walk around it and you will see for yourself.
 The atmosphere is calm and everyone is so welcoming.
 All the children are very polite and well behaved.
 It is founded on strong Christian principles.

-Our Lady’s Convent School is a very special place, it’s ethos is that of founder, Blessed Antonio Rosmini; who understood that a pupil must be allowed to grow and develop as a complete and well balanced individual.
+The School is a very special place, it’s ethos is that of founder, Blessed Antonio Rosmini; who understood that a pupil must be allowed to grow and develop as a complete and well balanced individual.
 The beautiful Chapel is at the heart of the School and the Rosminian order of the Sisters of Providence is still resident on site.
 It has a very special caring atmosphere, where learning and enjoyment of life go hand-in-hand with the development of essential life skills, social awareness, honesty and integrity.

 My favourite memory to date is when I came for my job interview.
 I held the door open for a class of girls that were walking to their next lesson.
 Every girl along the line said “thank you”.
 In my whole teaching career, I have never been anywhere where the children are so polite and well mannered!

-Life at Our Lady's Convent School
+Life at Loughborough Amherst School

 Find out about life in and around